Do you enjoy helping customers?

-We have one overarching requirement when it comes to joining our team—even temporarily: our Cultural Manifesto has to really click with you.
+We have one overarching requirement when it comes to joining our team—even temporarily: our Core Values have to really click with you.
 If you’re nodding emphatically while reading it, you’ll probably fit right in!

 More about our perfect Seasonal Support Rep…

 January is our busiest time of the year!
 We receive thousands of messages from old and new YNABers alike who want to start off the year on the right foot.
 We want you to join our dedicated support team to help us answer each of these messages in a friendly and timely manner.

 You will be the face of YNAB.
 We’ll train you to answer the most common questions our users have so you’ll be able to make a difference from your very first shift.